servalproject/app_servaldna/README.md

 as the [Mesh Potato][] by [VillageTelco][] or [Commotion OpenBTS][] by the [Commotion Wireless][] project.

+See [README-OpenBTS](./README-OpenBTS.md) for more information about Commotion OpenBTS integration.

 The channel driver has been tested with Asterisk 1.8.14.0 and will probably work with higher versions 1.8.x.